TheTexta/obsidian-main/belief perseverance.md

+#cognitive-psychology
-Tendency to cling to our beliefs in the face of contradictory evidence.
+Belief Perseverance::Tendency to cling to our beliefs in the face of contradictory evidence.